The Occurrence Rate of Terrestrial Planets Orbiting Nearby Mid-to-late M Dwarfs from TESS Sectors 1-42: Methods

 We conduct a modified Box-Least Squares \citep[BLS;][]{Kovacs2002,Burke2006} search to detect any transiting planets.
 The BLS algorithm is set up to look for planets with orbital periods between 0.1 and 7 days.
 We limit the analysis to periods below 7 days to decrease the computational cost of the transit injection and recovery phase (see Section \ref{sec:inject}).
 The geometric transit probability at 7 days for a median star in our sample is only 2.5\%.
 Thus, we would only expect a small number of detected planets with orbital periods above 7 days in a sample of 363 stars even if the underlying occurrence rate was relatively high.
 The number of such detections would ultimately be too low to place statistically meaningful constraints on the underlying planet incidence rate.
 In addition, limiting the orbital period to below 7 days guarantees that a single TESS sector covers at least 3 transits for any tested model.
 The orbital search frequencies are evenly log-spaced such that the resulting orbital phase shift for each data point between two successive search frequencies is guaranteed to be less than 4.4 minutes.
 In addition, the BLS runs on time-binned phase-folded data.
 The duration of each time bin is set to 10.08 minutes or less such that the total number of bins remains at least 100.
 The resulting BLS spectra are represented in tested frequency vs. \dchisq, the difference in \chisq~between the best-fitting box model and a constant flux model at the corresponding orbital frequency.

+We analyze a total of 752 light curves, produced by splitting the time series data into chunks containing at most 2 consecutive TESS sectors as described in Section \ref{sec:stars}.
 We identify three candidate periods for each light curve, corresponding to the three highest peaks in the BLS spectrum.
 We calculate the effective signal-to-noise ratio (SNR) of each identified BLS peak, defined as the square root of the BLS power:

 We note that for a constant Gaussian noise level $\sigma$, $\sqrt{\Delta\chi^2} = (\delta / \sigma) \sqrt{N_t}$, where $\delta$ is the transit depth and $N_t$ is the number of in-transit data points.
 We then refit each transit signal with a limb-darkened transit model at the appropriate orbital phase and period, for a total of 2256 models.
 The parameters of the fitted model are shown in Table \ref{tbl:params_pl}.
 We assume a circular orbit due to the fact that planetary orbits with periods studied here (less than 7 days) are likely to be tidally circularized, and slight deviations from zero eccentricity will not substantially alter the shape of the transit.
 The resulting transit models are then saved and subtracted from the data.
 We make a reasonable assumption that there are no more than 3 detectable true planetary transit signals in each light curve; we thereby also surmise that the resulting data contain no further transits.
 This assumption is supported by the fact that no more than 2 transits (typically 0) ultimately pass the transit vetting process described below for any light curve.
 We also note that given the short duration (compared to the orbital period) and fixed shape of a planetary transit, subtracting the three most promising modelled transits from the data does not substantially alter the noise properties of the residual light curve.